stefanmrvic/mysticProject/README.md

 -   Clicking the hamburger icon should toggle the menu **open/close**.
 -   Submenus should open **on tap** instead of hover.
 -   The menu should be **full-screen overlay or a slide-in sidebar**.
--   Clicking outside the menu should close it.
+-   Hovering outside the menu should close it.
 -   **Animations** should make transitions smooth.

 ### Bonus Features: